monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Standards & Conventions

-1. Use a SCSS compiler.
-For VSCode I recommend `Easy Sass` or `Live Sass Compiler` extension.
+1. Use a SCSS compiler, and make sure that a `style.mis.css` file is generated in the same directory as the `style.scss`.
+For VSCode I recommend `Easy Sass` extension by Wojciech Sura.
+After installing it, to configure it:

-    ===For Easy Sass===
-    -Navigate to the public > css folder and select style.css -Press command + shift + p
-    -Use the "Compile all SCSS/SASS files in the project" option
+    - Navigate to the VSCode settings, `Extensions` section and find `Easy Sass configuration`
+    - Under the `Formats` group click `edit in settings.json`
+    - Make sure this the code looks like this:
+    ```json
+    "easysass.formats": [
+        {
+            "format": "compressed",
+            "extension": ".min.css"
+        }
+    ],
+    ```
+    *This will make sure that only a minified file is generated.*

+    -Finally, using the command palete (`ctrl/cmd + shift + p`), use the `Compile all SCSS/SASS files in the project` option.
+You only need to do this once.
+After this the files will be compiled on save.

 2. Install [Prettier](https://prettier.io/docs/en/install.html).
 Its a code formatter, and it will make sure that we avoid any whitespace or formatting issues when merging code.

 ## Questions